r2axz/r2axz.me/_posts/2022-03-11-exporting-web-friendly-schematic-and-plot-images-from-ltspice.markdown

 Of course, I can make screenshots using the built-in OS tools, but it's still a mess.
 First, I need to make sure screenshots have the same size.
-Second, the default LTspice color scheme looks archaic and isn't really compatible with pretty much anything color-wise.
+Second, the default LTspice color scheme looks archaic and isn't really compatible with pretty much anything.
 Third, I don't think bitmaps is a way to go anyway.
-Not only they are relatively large, but also they are a huge pain in the ass when it comes to responsiveness.
+Not only they are relatively large, but also they are a huge pain when it comes to responsiveness.
 So, no to bitmaps!
 But is there any other option left?
 Turns out there is!

-It is possible to convert the LTspice schematic or plot to an SVG image within a couple of minutes.
+It is possible to convert the LTspice schematic or plot to an SVG vector image within a couple of minutes.

 We'll need: